 You can find the list of episodes with filters and statistics on the Episodes tab.
+Episodes are sorted subject to the object's origin: there are people episodes and car episodes.

-Once a face is detected, it is either added to an existing LIVE episode, or used as a starting point of a new episode.
+Once an object is detected, it is either added to an existing LIVE episode or used as a starting point for a new episode.
 Each episode is assigned an identifier which can be later used to filter events and episodes.

-When working with episodes, the following default filters may come in handy:
+When working with the episodes, the following default filters may come in handy: